Jeffrey0312/CAB302-Software-Development-Prac/README.md

 Upon cloning the repository, the top-level project directory will be called `prac10-int-build`.
 These instructions will assume the name of this directory has not been changed.

 Now examine the provided source code.
-In the `src/asgn1Solution` directory you will see that the first line of each of the source files specifies package membership as shown:
+In the `src/answer` directory you will see that the first line of each of the source files specifies package membership as shown:

-    package asgn1Solution;
+    package answer;

 The first thing we want to do is move the test files into their own directory, which we will create now.
 Create a directory called `utest` in te top-level project directory (in other words, alongside `src`).
 The separation used here is that the .java files for unit tests will go in the `utest` directory and the .java files for the application will go in the `src` directory.
-Next, within the `utest` directory, create another directory called `asgn1Solution`, corresponding to the package that the two unit test files are found in.
-Then move the `LedgerTest.java` and `TransactionsTest.java` files from the `src/asgn1Solution` directory to the `utest/asgn1Solution` directory.
+Next, within the `utest` directory, create another directory called `answer`, corresponding to the package that the two unit test files are found in.
+Then move the `LedgerTest.java` and `TransactionsTest.java` files from the `src/answer` directory to the `utest/answer` directory.
-Repeat these tasks for the `asgn1Question` directory, again placing the files in the appropriate locations.
+Repeat these tasks for the `question` directory, again placing the files in the appropriate locations.
 You should see this time that there are no unit tests to be considered and so no directory of this name is needed in the `utest` hierarchy.

 By now we should have:

-* \...\prac10-int-build\src\asgn1Question
+* \...\prac10\src\question
    * Ledger.java
    * Simulation.java
    * SimulationComponents.java
    * SimulationFrame.java
    * Transactions.java
    * WarehouseException.java
-* \...\prac10-int-build\src\asgn1Solution
+* \...\prac10\src\answer
    * WarehouseLedger.java
    * WarehouseTransactions.java
-* \...\prac10-int-build\utest\asgn1Solution
+* \...\prac10\utest\answer
    * LedgerTest.java
    * TransactionsTest.java